-David G Stead Award for Best Paper by an Early Career Researcher: Melina Ey, for her paper, "Value, Identity and Place: unearthing the emotional geographies of the extractive sector".
+David G Stead Award for Best Paper by an Early Career Researcher: Dr Alanna Kamp for her paper, 'Chinese Australian women's 'homemaking' and contributions to the family economy in White Australia'.

 Previous recipients of the Dorothy R Taylor Award for Best Paper